sergsoares/sergsoares.github.com/posts/desafios-novos.md

 ---
-title: Just do it
-description: Nothing to see here
+title: Desafios Novos
-path: change.html
+path: desafios-novos.html
 ---

-This is the Idex
+Desafios novos
 ============

-Awesome Index
+Paragraphs are separated by a blank line.

 2nd paragraph. *Italic*, **bold**, and `monospace`.
 Itemized lists look like:

   * this one
   * that one
   * the other one

 Note that --- not considering the asterisk --- the actual text content starts at 4-columns in.